FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 After new YANG repository is installed, UniConfig will look for revision of the `latestSchemaReferenceModuleName` module in the repository.
 If the revision found is more recent than the last cached revision, UniConfig will automatically write identifier of the fresh repository into 'latest-schema' configuration.
-Afterwards, 'latest-schema' is used by UniConfig the same way as it would be written manually via RESTCONF.
+Afterward, 'latest-schema' is used by UniConfig the same way as it would be written manually via RESTCONF.

 ## Variables